 The salt takes it up a notch, for those of us who like salt.
 Good—especially for those who don’t like the extras—but to us, not terribly interesting.

 Wonderful, and will buy again.
 For three reasons: 1. our family loves Salt & Pepper Kettle chips, and well, this offers the same dynamic flavor with a lot more health (nuts or chips, nuts or chips… Nuts!).
 2. Yesterday I discovered they sell big bags of them at Costco, and 3. they are perfect for school lunches.

-- Recycle the shells to replace missing game pieces, grind up as mulch and/or put in the bottom of flower pots for drainage.
+- You can recycle the shells to replace missing game pieces, grind up as mulch and/or put in the bottom of flower pots for drainage.

 The Facts on Wonderful Pistachios

 Certifications: Wonderful Pistachios are Certified Kosher and Non-GMO Verified.